OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/09-Test_Upload_of_Malicious_Files.md

 #### Zip Bombs

 A [Zip bomb](https://en.wikipedia.org/wiki/Zip_bomb) (more generally known as a decompression bomb) is an archive file that contains a large volume of data.
 It's intended to cause a denial of service by exhausting the disk space or memory of the target system that tries to extract the archive.
-Note that although the Zip format is the most example of this, other formats are also affected, including gzip (which is frequently used to compress data in transit).
+Note that although the Zip format is the most used example for this, other formats are also affected, including gzip (which is frequently used to compress data in transit).

 At its simplest level, a Zip bomb can be created by compressing a large file consisting of a single character.
 The example below shows how to create a 1MB file that will decompress to 1GB: